 Running a successful web design agency is not as easy as you may think – however, it is extremely rewarding from a creative and technical point of view.
 This coupled with the many benefits it brings to clients, far outweighs the sometimes-impossible challenges we are facing today in an agency.
 Let’s go!

 To kick-off, you need to know what being successful looks like for you.

 For me, the underlying philosophy underpinning our success has always been around client satisfaction and embracing and seeking out change.
 We are always looking to find better solutions, better software and better processes in our agency with the end game being improved quality and efficiency in what we do.

-However, ultimately for me, it comes down to a work-life balance – enjoying what you do and who you work with.
-This is hugely important to me and whilst making a decent living is a necessary monetary win, at the end of the day, I need to be happy.
+However, ultimately for me, it also comes down to a work-life balance – enjoying what you do and who you work with.
+This is hugely important to me and whilst making a decent living is a necessary monetary win, at the end of the day, I (and my team) want to be happy.
 Ensuring the agency is profitable is obviously the crucial factor, but only in conjunction with other equally important aspects i.e. quality of life.
 And who knows, now that we are experiencing the many benefits of working remotely this could be part of the equation for many people too.

 1. Profitability & Time Tracking at a web design agency

 One of the many challenges of running a web design agency – you’ve got it – is maintaining profitability.
 In these challenging times, it is even more important to ensure you are operating at your optimum level.
 Frankly, times are hard, and you need to make sure your business model is as watertight as possible, especially if you are now working more remotely than you’d like to.
 It’s essential that you keep a firm grip on what’s going on and what it’s costing you.